mredenti/ModernCMake/slides/episodes/introduction.md

 - **C**ross Platform **Make** is an open-source **build system generator**.

-- Plain text files describing the project are parsed to generate project files (Makefiles, ...) for many build systems (Make, Visual Studio, ...) and platforms
+- It uses scripts called **CMakeLists.txt** to generate build files for a specific environment (Makefiles, ...)

 - Family of tools
   - Build $\Rightarrow$ **CMake**